Computational-Plant-Science/pycyapi/README.md

 pycy tag <data object ID> -t <token> -a key1=value1 -a k2=v2
 ```

+**Note:** this command is not an append but an overwrite.
+We cannot support this as there is no Terrain endpoint to add/remove individual attributes.

 This applies the two given attributes to the data object (generally the attribute format must be `key=value`).

 #### Tags